MoMahmoud1/Mohamed-Mahmoud-/README.md

 •SSIS Expertise: Proficient in SSIS for Microsoft SQL Server, adeptly developing and deploying ETL packages to create robust, scalable data workflows, and integrations for data pipeline orchestration.

 •Power BI Visualization: Utilizing Power BI, skilled in crafting impactful visualizations and interactive dashboards to effectively communicate complex data insights, supporting informed decision-making throughout the pipeline.

-# Data Analyst Intern
-# Bioscript Solutions (june 2023- Present)
-• Reporting on patients’ diabetes data and extracting insights for data driven decision making
-• Building data models that support the business functions
-• Troubleshoot reports performance and data accuracy
-• Use stitch to integrate customer.io and ingest the data into Snowflake
-• Maintaining business logic and making sure they are all up to date
-• Working on Snowflake to build reports and using Looker for visualization

 # Peer Tutor
 # College of the North Atlantic (Feb 2022 - Sep 2022)